xteam29/free-sleep/app/README_APP.md

 ## Developing
-- You can run a vite dev server to hot reload your app changes here.
+1. **Optional**: If you also want to make changes to the back-end server at the same time, setup the back-end server to run in hot reload mode [server/README_SERVER.md](../server/README_SERVER.md#Developing)
+1. Run vite hot reloading & specify the IP address for your Pod.
 This tells axios to make API requests at a different IP (see [app/src/api/api.ts](app/src/api/api.ts))
 - `VITE_POD_IP=<YOUR_POD_IP> npm run dev`
 - `VITE_POD_IP=192.168.1.50 npm run dev`
-- It's also possible to run a nodemon server to reload your changes in the server side.
-See [server/README_SERVER.md](../server/README_SERVER.md)

 ---